darrellodonnell/demo-generic-toip-gf/README.md

-# Demo: A Pan-Canadian Trust over IP Governance Framework
+# Demo: A Pan Canadian Verifiable Credential Ecosystem Governance Framework

-This repository is a demonstration of expressing a Layer 4 Pan-Canadian Ecosystem Trust over IP (ToIP) Governance Framework by providing a structured place for publishing governance documents so that audiences can find and understand those documents.
-Authoritative participants in the ecosystem (e.g., Canadian governments) can publish the documents over which they are the authority.
-Entities wishing to participant in the ecosystem (e.g., public or private organizations), such as being a verifier of government issued verifiable credentials, can use the information published here to understand how to receive and process the verifiable credentials being issued.
-Further, the use of a GitHub repository enables the curated evolution of the Governance Frameworks with questions (issues), suggestions (pull requests) and controlled updates (maintainers) and an open, collaborative and tightly governed manner.
+This repository is a demonstration of expressing a decentralized Pan-Canadian Ecosystem Verifiable Credential Governance Framework by providing a structured place for publishing governance documents about the ecosystem so that audiences can find and understand those documents.
+Member participants in this ecosystem (e.g., Canadian governments) can publish the documents over which they are the authority that define how to participate in the ecosystem.
+Entities wishing to participate in the ecosystem (e.g., public or private organizations), such as being a verifier of government issued verifiable credentials, can use the information published here to understand how to receive and process the verifiable credentials being issued.
+Further, the use of a GitHub repository enables the curated evolution of the ecosystem governance framework with questions (issues), suggestions (pull requests) and controlled updates (maintainers) in an open, collaborative and tightly governed manner.

 The following are examples of information to be found in this repository.